swainpabitra/swainpabitra/README.md

 I'm Pabitra, Working at L&T Technology Services as a Technical Lead!

+🔭 I,m currently working on Halliburton's MSS(Mercury Surface System) Project.

-🔭 I’m currently working on Philips Vital Health Project.
+🔭 I had worked on Philips Vital Health Project.

 🌱 I’m currently learning Python, CI/CD pipelines like Jenkins, Terraforms.

-🤔 I’m looking for help with Other people and spacially with my team members.
+🤔 I am always prepared to work with people and help them to resolve their issues and concerns.

 💬 Ask me about anything, I will try to findout solution.